HughesNet vs. TDS Telecom Internet plan comparison

-TDS’s DSL, cable, and fiber internet range from a superslow 1 Mbps to a superfast 2 Gbps, with over a dozen plans in between.
-Prices vary by location, but most seem to come in below US benchmarks for comparable broadband speeds (1) and are cheaper than similar plans from Xfinity, Spectrum, and Cox.
+TDS’s DSL, cable, and fiber internet offer speeds up to 8 Gbps and dozens of plans at lower speeds (since that's way more speed than most households need).
+Prices vary by location and connection type, but most seem to come in below US benchmarks for comparable broadband speeds (1) and are cheaper than similar plans from Xfinity, Spectrum, and Cox.
+Plus, you can get a 30-day, money-back guarantee, and some plans offer lifetime price locks.

-Unfortunately, TDS loses points for value because we’ve seen a lot of customer complaints about slower-than-advertised speeds.
-If you opt for a higher plan to account for that (which is what TDS reccommends if you don't see the speeds it advertises), you’ll probably end up paying more than you would somewhere else for the same speed.
+Unfortunately, not all TDS customers have had the same experience.
+We’ve seen some customer complaints about slower-than-advertised speeds, meaning that customers aren’t getting what they paid for, especially on DSL or cable plans.
+If you opt for a higher plan to account for that (which is what TDS recommends if you don't see the speeds it advertises), you may end up paying more than you would somewhere else for the same speed.

 With any satellite internet provider, performance will depend on individual factors, including your location and how well your dish is positioned.
 There are also factors beyond your control, such as bad weather and occasional outages.
 Cable or fiber connections tend to be faster and more dependable, while satellite connections have slower speeds and higher latency due to the long distance between your home and the satellite overhead.

-TDS says you could see speeds “up to” your plan’s max, which isn’t uncommon of internet service providers, but TDS seems to get a lot of complaints from customers seeing much lower speeds than advertised.
+TDS Telecom says you could see speeds “up to” your plan’s max, which isn’t uncommon of internet service providers, but TDS seems to get a lot of complaints from customers seeing much lower speeds than advertised.
 And if you’re not happy with the speeds you’re seeing, TDS’ solution is to switch to a lower-level plan, and it’ll waive its usual $15 fee for switching plans mid-contract.
-But if you ask us, this feels like an ineffective solution since lower-level plan speeds aren’t guaranteed either.
-You could end up with even lower speeds, albeit at a lower cost.
-If TDS fiber is available in your area, you should see more consistent speeds since fiber optic technology is more reliable all around.
+Internet speeds can vary by location and the behavior of other internet users in your area, so switching to a lower-tiered and lower-priced plan can be a good option to save money.

 Depending on your location, your TDS plan might come with unlimited data.
 Or it might come with a data cap of 500 GB and overage fees if you go over that.
-This cap is pretty low, considering most people use around 500 GB per month all on their own.
-Unless you live alone, it won’t be enough.
-And if you use less than 500 GB, the extra won’t roll over.
+If you use less than 500 GB, the extra won’t roll over.

 When you sign up for HughesNet, you can decide to either lease or purchase equipment from the company.
 Usually, the cost for leasing equipment is around $20 per month and purchasing is around $450.
-Purchasing equipment is a good deal if you think you’ll continue your service beyond the two-year contract term, and it doesn't require a credit check.
+Purchasing equipment is a good deal if you think you’ll continue your service beyond the two-year contract term.

 Depending on current promotions, you can sometimes get discounts for leasing or purchasing and have the $99 installation fee waived.
 You may also be able to score a $100 prepaid gift card, even if you're using your ACP benefit.